-Fourth, listen to the opinions of the other jurors, who may have different backgrounds and perspectives from your own.
+Fourth, when deliberating at the end of trial, listen to the opinions of the other jurors, who may have different backgrounds and perspectives from your own.
 Working together with the other jurors will help achieve a fair result.
 However, keep in mind that your decision(s) must be your own.